kevinsullivan/cs6501s23/README.md

 Elementary Discrete Mathematics DevOps
 ======================================

-This is the development environment for [Deep Joe](https://www.deepjoe.com/).
+This is the development environment for [Elementary Discrete Mathematics](https://www.computingfoundations/).

 The `lean_source` directory contains all of the information needed to produce one volume of Elementary Discrete Mathematics.
 Each major topic is published as a volume: